-KM: It’s obvious.
+It’s obvious.
 It’s definitely obvious that I take a lot of influence from older bands.
 And some people will give me shit for it and some will praise it.
 But it’s critics.
 Everyone’s going to have their own voice and that’s that.
 I’m not setting out to be the next Richard Butler but I enjoy that time of music.
 I truly love it.
 It makes me feel a certain way more so than today’s music.
 I don’t listen to a lot of current bands.
 There’s like a few bands I’ll listen too.
 Even off the top of my head I can’t think of any.
 And even the ‘newer’ bands I’m listening too are bands from 2003, 2004.

-Put on "The Cutter" from Echo & The Bunnymen.
+I think a lot of new bands taking a vintage approach to things; it’s different from what I think I’m doing.
+Bands today aren’t setting out to want to get as great as Simple Minds.
+Bands today aren’t setting out to get as great as Echo & The Bunnymen.
+Put on “The Cutter” from Echo & The Bunnymen.
 That song just fucking gets me.
 Every time.
 That band is legendary.
 They are legends in my eyes.
 In my eyes Ian McCulloch is a fucking legend.
 He’s a genius.
 And I sit and watch so many interviews of him back when he was young.
 It’s so inspiring seeing what kind of person he was.
 I just saw them live in L.A. a few months ago where they were touring off Crocodiles and Heaven Up Here (QRO live review).
 There’s something very special especially about, I don’t know if you want to call it darkwave or whatever it was, but the darker, emotional bands of that time.

 I think Echo & The Bunnymen, they took influences from bands like Joy Division.
 They sounded like The Smiths at times.
 Well maybe, maybe not but they did something so special.
 I think they’re so underrated.
 There are bands like The Cure, fucking love The Cure, but they can play a show and it sells out like that, Echo & The Bunnymen tours, they might have a hard time filling a room.
 And it’s a shame.
 That band put out some great fucking records.